Kitware/dive/docs/Deployment-Docker-Compose.md

 ## Addon management

 After initial deployment, a DIVE server will only have basic VIAME pipelines available.
 VIAME optional patches are installed and upgraded using a celery task that must be triggered by hand.
-Run this by issueing a `POST /api/v1/viame/upgrade_pipelines` request from the swagger UI at `/api/v1` .
+Run this by issuing a <u>`POST /dive_configuration/upgrade_pipelines`</u> request from the swagger UI at `http://{domain}/api/v1` .

 * Whether you `force` or not, only those pipelines from addons from the exact urls passed will be enabled on the server.
 * An old addon can be disabled by simply omitting its download from the upgrade payload.